epam/edp-install/docs/user-guide/components.md

 # Components Overview

-In this section, we will introduce you to the different types of codebases and strategies for onboarding codebases onto the EDP platform.
+In this section, we will introduce you to the different types of codebases and strategies for onboarding codebases onto the EDP.

 ## Component and Codebase